-If you experience hardware or operating system failure, you can use the SYSCS\UTIL.SYSCS\CHECK\TABLE function to verify that the database is still consistent.
+After you perform a backup, or if you experience hardware or operating system failure, you can use the SYSCS\UTIL.SYSCS\CHECK\TABLE system function to verify that the database is still consistent.

-Check consistency only if there are indications that such a check is needed because a consistency check can take a long time on a large database.
+It is recommended that you run SYSCS\UTIL.SYSCS\CHECK\TABLE on all the tables in a database offline after you back it up.
+Do not discard the previous backup until you have verified the consistency of the current one.
+Otherwise, check consistency only if there are indications that such a check is needed, because a consistency check can take a long time on a large database.